Toyota expands fuel pump recall to 1.5M newer Toyota and Lexus cars

 The first recall for the impeller issue happened in mid-January, and totaled just under 700,000 cars from the 2018 and 2019 model years.
 In March, it doubled to cover 1,433,050 vehicles.
 Toyota and Lexus issued a stop-sale order to dealers for the affected vehicles.
 As of Oct.
 11, Toyota identified 3,522 warranty claims regarding the fuel pump issue, and used those as the basis to amend and expand the recall now to encompass 2,760,500 vehicles, including some sold in Puerto Rico.

 The stop-sale order expanded to certain 2020 models as of Oct.
 28, 2020.
 Virtually every Toyota Lexus model not made in partnership with another manufacturer is included in the recall, except for the Toyota Prius hybrid and Mirai fuel cell vehicle.
+The C-HR small crossover is also excluded.
 The Toyota 86 made in partnership with Subaru is not included, and neither is the Toyota Supra made in partnership with BMW.

 Here is the full list of all affected vehicles, with the expanded recall as of this posting in bold font: